Jackfruit: What It Is + Why You're Going To Want To Eat It All Summer

 The jackfruit looks exactly like your crayon depiction of the monster under your bed when you were little.
 Typically weighing in between thirty and fifty pounds, it's the world's largest tree fruit.
 With its craggy green skin, it's the Incredible Hulk.
 It's menacing.
 And it gives off somewhat of a putrid scent.

-Don't be fooled, though: As with so many fruits with tough exteriors (lookin' at you, avocado), it's got a soft and friendly interior.
+Don't be fooled, though: As with so many fruits with tough exteriors (lookin' at you, pineapple), it's got a soft and friendly interior.
 In fact, it's incredibly sweet, almost like candy.

 What is it?